smstuebe/smstuebe.github.io/_posts/2016-09-20-android-async-animation.markdown

 **TaskAnimationListener**

-The `TaskAnimationListener` implements `IAnimatorListener` and uses a `TaskCompletionSource` to convert the events `OnAnimationCancel` and `OnAnimationEnd` to the Canceled ot Completed states of a Task.
+The `TaskAnimationListener` implements `IAnimatorListener` and uses a `TaskCompletionSource` to convert the events `OnAnimationCancel` and `OnAnimationEnd` to the Canceled or Completed states of a Task.

 {% highlight c# %}
 public class TaskAnimationListener : Java.Lang.Object, Animator.IAnimatorListener